lordmoses/SCAPHY/README.md

 This dataset contains both the SCADA host execution data and the Physical process data collected from the same ICS experiment.

-The SCADA data is induced by pertinent OPC events, which cause the configured SCADA event handlers to execute the SCADA process-control routines.
+The SCADA data is induced by pertinent OPC events, which induce the configured SCADA event handlers to execute the SCADA process-control routines.
 The SCADA execution data is from real-world SCADA suites, MySCADA.
 We also have SCADA data from ScadaBR, which is an open source SCADA suite that runs on Apache Tomcat.
 We also have SCADA data from WINSPS, a Step7-type SCADA/ICS software program.

 The Physical process data is collected from a combination of real-world processes running on Physical RTUs, historical data from industry partners, and simulations in a industry-scale testbed called FactoryIO.